Before Cultivating became a website or a blog, it was first an idea that became a way of life.

 The real beginning of Cultivating happened a long time ago when my life conditions were very different than what they are now.
 At that time I was a very young mother, an addict and alcoholic, and we had just reached the place I most feared.
 We were homeless.

-The most extraordinary thing though about that time and place was not the shelter itself or the circumstances that brought us there.
-It was a box of food left for us anonymously.
+What was most extraordinary about it though was not the shelter itself or the circumstances that brought us there.
+Rather, it was a box of food left for us anonymously.
 That box of food changed the trajectory of my life.
 It had food and diapers, soap and toothpaste and toothbrushes.
 It was mercy made tangible.
 But most astonishing part of it was the note that came with it.
 It was written on an 8 ½ by 11 sheet of plain white paper folded in thirds on top with our family name on the outside.
 I opened it up and all it said on the inside is this:

 “I know the plans I have for you”, says the Lord; “plans for good and not for evil, to give you a future and a hope.” ~ Jeremiah 29.11

 Those Words spoke into me in ways even to this day I cannot fully explain.
-I understood in them the pure and true Word of God – full of power, agency, truth, and certainty – was delivered personally and permanently to me.
+I understood in them the pure and true Word of God – full of power, agency, truth, and certainty.
+And it was delivered personally and permanently to me.
 They were given to me.
 A lost girl.
 They were more than comforting or consoling.
 They were the beginning point of restoration.
 They were a promise given by Someone Who never broke a promise.
 They were light on the horizon in the dark, dark night.
 Those words broke an evil spell over me – a spell of disease, despair, and destitution.
-It has taken years to work out the ‘plans and purposes, the good and not evil, the future and a hope’, the curse at work before was broken here – in a temporary shelter for a destitute, addict young mother and my 4 children.
+It has taken years to work out the ‘plans and purposes, the good and not evil, the future and a hope’, the curse at work before it was broken here – in a temporary shelter for a destitute, addict young mother and her children.

 I kept that piece of paper and later framed it.
 I have carried it first into every place I have ever lived since.
 It hangs in my office today, just the way I first framed it in its cheap, garage sale frame.

-And the long unfolding trend has been goodness prevailing over evil, like dawn simply prevails over night.
-Day in and day out, I have witnessed God keeping that promise and fulfilling those plans.
+And the long unfolding trend has been goodness prevailing over evil, like dawn prevails over the night.
+The light keeps rising and the darkness fades.
+Day in and day out.
+And like dawn prevailing over night, day in and day out I have witnessed God keeping that promise and fulfilling those plans.
 Plans for good and not for evil, to give me a future and a hope.

 At the core of Cultivating is the work of restoration.
 Restoration is a long work, not something done quickly or effortlessly.
 It requires patience, commitment, and courage – the courage to choose good in small, habitual ways everyday – bravely – again and again.
 It is about a long walk of small daily choices based on believing a promise that good prevails over evil, beauty conquers despair, truth is never broken, and love is stronger than death.